Select your language

 1. Key messages

-3. Hazardous drinking
+2. Hazardous drinking - adults

 In 2018, in the whole population aged 15 years and over, the proportion of hazardous drinkers (more than 21 and 14 drinks per week respectively in men and women) was 5.9%.
 Twice as many men than women are considered to be hazardous drinkers.
 As the threshold for defining hazardous alcohol consumption in women is lower than in men, those results indicate a much lower consumption in women.